Grazio Braccioli

 Grazio Braccioli (1682–1752) was an Italian jurist, poet and librettist.
 Born in Ferrara, he wrote 9 libretti for operas produced at the Teatro Sant'Angelo in Venice between 1711 and 1715.
-Among them were the libretti for Vivaldi's Orlando furioso and Orlando finto pazzo.
+Among them were the libretti for Antonio Vivaldi's Orlando furioso and Orlando finto pazzo.

-A Doctor of civil and canon law, he lectured in both at the University of Ferrara.
+Braccioli was a doctor of civil and canon law, and lectured in both at the University of Ferrara.
 He was also a member of the Accademia degli Arcadi, for whom he wrote under the pseudonym "Nigello Preteo".